Teoneag/AutoHotkey-Arhive-Shortcuts/README.md

 - make the arhive creator in a smarter way
 - rename folder + improve readme
 - shortcut for open with code

-## ToDo

 - make the open with code open the selected folder, and if not the opened folder in file explorer
 - fix readme

+## ToDo

 - make open with code work directly, without lunching cmd

-- understand task + read resources, similar projects + make plan: 1h ->
-- project setup: 10m ->
-- test, fix & write tests 3h ->
-- documentation: 30m ->
-  - GitHub description